TheorySpectroPy/SpectroPy/README.md

 **Outputs**:
 - `Raman_tensor.dat`: The full complex Raman tensor for each vibrational mode.
-- `Raman_intensity_specific.dat`: A plottable (Frequency vs. Intensity) spectrum for your chosen polarization geometry.
+- `Raman_intensity_specific.dat`: Frequency, intensity, and irreducible representations for your chosen polarization geometry.
-- `Raman_intensity_averaged.dat`: A plottable spectrum simulating a randomly oriented or powder sample.
+- `Raman_intensity_averaged.dat`: Frequency, intensity, and irreducible representations for a randomly oriented or powder sample.

 ---